mparno/fenics-web/source/featured/2016/fenics16_oslo.rst

 after the submission deadline.

-* So, if you would like to contribute a talk, please think of a title and some keywords, and write a short abstract in [this LaTeX template](files/fenics16.tex) (think around 200 words), and submit this file via the EasyChair FEniCS'16 submission site:
+* So, if you would like to contribute a talk, please think of a title and some keywords, and write a short abstract using [this LaTeX template](files/fenics16.tex) (think around 200 words), then compile with pdflatex and submit the pdf file via the EasyChair FEniCS'16 submission site:

   https://easychair.org/conferences/?conf=fenics16

   Note that you need to create an EasyChair account if you do not have one already.
-Also you will need the [anslistings.sty](files/anslistings.sty) file to compile the template, but do not modify or submit this file.
+Also you will need the [anslistings.sty](files/anslistings.sty) file to compile with the template if you use source code listings.

 * If you would like to contribute a poster (in addition to or instead of a talk), please just let Martin Alnæs (martinal@simula.no) know